juadiegaitan/GEN242-2016/vignettes/01_Home/mydoc_syllabus.md

 comparative genomics, genome-wide profiling methods, network biology and more.
-The hands-on practicals include homework assignments and course projects focusing on data analysis programming of next generation genome data using command-line tools and the programming environment R. Credit: 4 units (4 hours lecture, 2 hours discussion)
+The hands-on practicals include homework assignments and course projects focusing on data analysis programming of next generation genome data using command-line tools on a computer cluster and the programming environment R.
+Credit: 4 units (4 hours lecture, 2 hours discussion)

 ## Objectives of course